mcurto/eDNA_Metagenomics/README.md

     python3 ExtractTaxID_Filt.py /path/to/directory/Blast_filtered_outputs/ /path/to/TaxID_file.txt

 The resulting Tax ID file was used to extract the lineages using the taxonkit tool.
-This step requires the taxonomy database from genbank (https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz) to be downloaded and decompressed.
+This step requires the taxonomy database from GenBank (https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz) to be downloaded and decompressed.

 Taxonkit can be run in the following way: